dmitriz/aligna/examples/rules-reference.md

 - Avoid unnecessary environment variables to prevent leakage.
 However, in scenarios where environment variables are necessary (e.g., containerized deployments or CI/CD pipelines), ensure they are securely managed and accessed only by authorized processes.

+- Avoid environment variables for sensitive data except when truly necessary.
+Environment variables should be considered "necessary" only when:
+  - Required by third-party services/platforms that don't support other methods
+  - Needed in containerized/serverless environments where filesystem access is limited
+  - Mandated by organizational policies or deployment platforms In all other scenarios, prefer more secure alternatives like dedicated secret managers.

 - Consider implementing appropriate permission checks.

 ## 📚 Documentation